Construction of orientable sequences in $O(1)$-amortized time per bit

 \subsection{Bounds on $M_n$}

-Dai, Martin, Robshaw, and Wild~\cite{Dai} gave a lower bound $L_n$ and an upper bound $U_n$ on the maximum length $M_n$ of an $\OS(n)$.\footnote{ These bounds correspond to $\tilde{L}_n$ and $\tilde{U}_n$, respectively, as they appear in~\cite{Dai}.} The lower bound $L_n$ corresponds to the length of a universal cycle that is the result of joining all asymmetric necklaces in a specific way.
+Dai, Martin, Robshaw, and Wild~\cite{Dai} gave a lower bound $L_n$ and an upper bound $U_n$ on the maximum length $M_n$ of an $\OS(n)$.\footnote{ These bounds correspond to $\tilde{L}_n$ and $\tilde{U}_n$, respectively, as they appear in~\cite{Dai}.} The lower bound $L_n$ corresponds to the length of the sequence that results from joining all asymmetric necklaces in a specific way.
 Their lower bound $L_n$ is the following, where $\mu$ is the M\"{o}bius function:

 Their upper bound $U_n$ is the following:$^{\ref{note1}}$

 These bounds are calculated in Table~\ref{table:bounds} for $n$ up to 20.
 This table also illustrates the length $R_n$ of the $\OS(n)$ produced by the recursive construction by Mitchell and Wild~\cite{MW}, starting from an initial orientable sequence of length 80 for $n=8$.
 The column labeled $L^*_n$ indicates the longest known orientable sequences we discovered by applying a combination of techniques (discussed in Section~\ref{sec:extend}) to our orientable sequences of length $L_n$.